Constraining Reheating Temperature, Inflaton-SM Coupling and Dark Matter Mass in Light of ACT DR6 Observations: Constraining inflationary and post-inflationary parameters

-In Fig.~\ref{Tree}, we present the predicted reheating temperature as a function of the potential parameter $\alpha$.
-The different colored regions represent various physical constraints.
-The red and green shaded areas correspond to $T_{\rm re} < T_{\rm BBN}$ and $T_{\rm re} < T_{\rm re}^{\rm GW}$, respectively, and are thus excluded due to conflicts with BBN and GWs overproduction.
-The brown-shaded region corresponds to $\tre>10^{15}\,(N_{\rm re}>0)$, implies no reheating. $1\sigma$ and $2\sigma$ predictions of the reheating temperature are shown by the magenta regions.
-For a matter-like EoS ($\wphi=0.0$) with bosonic decay, the combined data from P+ACT+LB+BK18 allows a range of $\tre = (10^{15}-10^{11.6})$ GeV within the $2\sigma$ confidence level, highlighted in magenta, but no region is allowed at $1\sigma$.
-Moreover, for bosonic annihilation, a matter-like reheating scenario is not possible.
-As $\wphi$ increases, the model predictions for $(\ns, r)$ shift towards the right side of the plane (see Fig.~\ref{nsrE}), resulting in better agreement with observational constraints.
-This leads to a broader allowed parameter space-not only for inflationary parameters such as $\alpha$, but also for post-inflationary quantities like the reheating temperature $\tre$.
-However, for stiff EoS with $\wphi \gtrsim 0.6$, constraints from the overproduction of PGWs become important; for instance, the upper bound of $\alpha$ for $\wphi = 5/7$ is reduced from $16.5$ to $13.9$ due to PGW overproduction.
-Correspondingly, the lower bound on the reheating temperature is raised from $4\,\mathrm{MeV}$ (the BBN limit) to $15\,\mathrm{GeV}$.
+At the $2\sigma$ level, however, the parameter space remains viable.
+For a matter-like EoS ($\wphi=0.0$), the combined data from P+ACT+LB+BK18 allows a range of $\tre = (10^{15}-10^{11.6})$ GeV within the $2\sigma$ confidence level, highlighted in magenta.
+As $w_\phi$ increases, the model predictions for $(n_s,r)$ shift towards the right side of the plane (see Fig.~\ref{nsrE}), resulting in better agreement with the observational constraints.
+Consequently, the reheating temperature allowed by the observations increases and a wider range of $T_{\rm re}$ becomes compatible with the data.
+For example, for $w_\phi=0.5$, the allowed reheating temperature spans a broad range, from $T_{\rm re}\sim10^{12.7}\,{\rm GeV}$ down to the BBN bound $T_{\rm re}\sim4\,{\rm MeV}$.
+For the stiff EoS with $\wphi \gtrsim 0.6$, constraints from the overproduction of PGWs become important; for $w_\phi=5/7$ and $7/8$, some part of the $2\sigma$ predicted region is excluded by the $T_{\rm re}^{\rm GW}$ bound (green shaded regions).
+All regions lying outside the $2\sigma$ contour are excluded.
 The allowed ranges of $\tre$ for different $\wphi$ values, based on the combined constraints from P+ACT+LB+BK18+BBN+PGWs, are summarized in Table~\ref{alphatable}.
-Finally, the purple-shaded region in the $\tre\,$– $\,\alpha$ plane represents the non-perturbative regime (NPC), where the perturbative treatment is no longer valid.
+Finally, the purple shaded regions depict NPC regions, the reheating temperature predicted by ACT observations within this region is not excluded; however, the corresponding inflaton coupling predictions obtained using the perturbative framework are not reliable, since the perturbative description breaks down in this regime.
+For $\wphi=0$, the reheating temperature $\tre$ allowed by ACT observations lies entirely within the NPC region (see the upper rightmost panel).
+But, for higher $\wphi=0.5,5/7$ and $7/8$, all the allowed $2\sigma$ prediction are lie entirely within perturbative regions.